Fitting Powder Diffraction data

 Hint:

 You can use the plot_meas method of the project to visualize the measured diffraction pattern.
-You can also use the excluded_regions attribute of the experiment to exclude specific regions from the analysis as we did in the previous part of the tutorial.
+You can also use the excluded_regions attribute of the experiment to exclude specific regions from the analysis as we did in the previous part of the notebook.

 Solution: